sandprddy/Software-Defined-Networking/README.md

 Note: stateful_firewall.py module runs along with any other compatible modules.
 For more information on usage, please refer to the presentation.

+Execution of the module:
+Run the stateful_firewall.py module along with other modules.
+You can use the learning_l2.py for learning the network(or any other module which is available in market) and stateless_firewall.py module(to block malicious IP's that are known beforehand)
+  Eg: sudo ~/pox/pox.py learning_l2 stateful_firewall stateless_firewall